OfficeDev/office-js-docs-pr/word/word-add-ins.md

 2. Choose the **File** tab, and then choose **Options**.
 3. Choose **Trust Center**, and then choose the **Trust Center Settings** button.
 4. Choose **Trusted Add-ins Catalogs**.
-5. In the **Catalog Url** box, enter the path to the folder share that contains BoilerplateManifext.xml and then choose **Add Catalog**.
+5. In the **Catalog Url** box, enter the path to the folder share that contains BoilerplateManifest.xml and then choose **Add Catalog**.
 6. Select the **Show in Menu** check box, and then choose **OK**.
 7. A message is displayed to inform you that your settings will be applied the next time you start Office.
 Close and restart Word.